Dealer vs Private Party: Registration Differences

 - Mails the metal plate and registration card to the buyer in 4-8 weeks

-The buyer leaves with a temp tag, copy of title application, and sales contract.
-No DMV visit required in roughly 45 states.
+The buyer drives off with a temp tag, a copy of the title application, and the sales contract.
+In roughly 45 states there's no DMV visit at all.

 Dealer documentation fees in 2026